Business Employment Dynamics is

 dynamic state of the labor market.

-In the second quarter of 2016, gross job gains from opening and
+In the first quarter of 2017, gross job gains from opening and expanding private-sector establishments

 - Quarterly Data on Business Employment Dynamics (HTML) (PDF) — this release includes updates for the private sector as a whole and for firm size classes.